A Gaussian process framework for testing general relativity with gravitational waves: Results from GWTC-3

 As the residual data for each event is constructed using a maximum-likelihood waveform estimate, one may worry about deviations arising from imperfect subtraction of the GR template.
 Fortunately, our analysis can be extended to marginalise over uncertainty in the GR waveform.
 As simultaneous inference of both the gravitational waveform and Gaussian process hyper-parameters is computationally expensive, importance sampling can be used to reweight the result of our initial analysis---obtained with the maximum-likelihood template---to the result we would have obtained by marginalising over the gravitational waveform parameters.

 We detail this process in Appendix \ref{marginalising}.
-We demonstrate this for the event with the most significant deviation only, GW190916\_200658.
-We reweight 1500 randomly chosen hyper-posterior samples of $\Lambda$ to account for marginalising over the uncertainty in our GR waveform model (which is itself sampled by another set of 1000 posterior draws).
-This shifts the significance from $\ln{\mathcal{B}} = 4.71$ to $\ln{\mathcal{B}} =3.85$.
+We demonstrate this for the event with the most significant deviation only, GW190916\_200658, and find the significance shifts from $\ln{\mathcal{B}} = 4.71$ to $\ln{\mathcal{B}} =3.85$.
 As this change is relatively minor, and since marginalisation over the uncertainty in the GR template tends to decrease the significance of potential deviations from GR, we do not perform this marginalisation for the other events studied.